 - As with any product or service, shop around.
 Find a better price for the same service?
 Cable rates are actually, to a certain degree, negotiable.
 By calling the cable company and, calmly, informing them that you’ll have to change providers if you can’t get a better rate through them, they’ll likely offer you a better deal.

 - Pay attention to their current specials.
 Is there a holiday deal that you missed out on?
 Did you just move, but kept their service?
 Inquire about promotions that might apply to you and take advantage of them if you can.

 - If your bill is really increasing, there’s a good chance that your contract is up.
-Don’t just sign a new contract, call customer service and threaten to cancel.
-You’ll find that they’ll bend over backwards to keep you as a customer, offering all sorts of discounts and specials not previously mentioned.
+Don’t just sign a new contract, call customer service, and threaten to cancel.
+You’ll find that they’ll bend over backward to keep you as a customer, offering all sorts of discounts and specials not previously mentioned.

 Eliminate Cable TV Completely

-You have over 120 TV channels, yet you watch less than ten shows on a regular basis.
+You have over 120 TV channels, yet you watch less than ten shows regularly.
 Chances are, those shows are on only two or three networks.
 So why are you paying for a boatload of other channels you rarely glance at?

-- Rates for online viewing are a small fraction of the expense of cable TV.
+- Rates for online viewing is a small fraction of the expense of cable TV.

 - Devices such as Roku, Google TV, Boxee, and Apple TV allow you to stream internet video, also providing you with the control, flexibility, and savings that you simply can’t get with cable.
 Or, if you’d like to avoid the additional box, there are also internet-ready Smart TV’s available.